Want your coffee actually to taste strong, not just hot and dark?

 You’ll need to grind your beans at home to make the best strong coffee.

-Freshly roasted coffee beans make for a better-tasting coffee because most flavors are still in the coffee beans.
+Freshly roasted coffee beans produce a better-tasting coffee because most of the flavors are still present in the beans.

 Dark roasted coffee beans.